Photos by Michael Toledano

-This weekend, after years of fighting for the right to be seen and heard, thousands of people took to Yonge St. in the largest Trans March Canada has ever seen.
+This weekend, after years of fighting for the right to be seen and heard, thousands of people took to Yonge St. in the largest Trans March of all time.
+This wasn't the largest Trans March in Canada – this was the largest Trans March in the world.
+Ever.

 In every meaningful sense, June 28th, 2013 was a watershed moment in Trans history.
 So, why has almost no one heard anything about it?

 The answer is Pride.
-Not the biblical kind of pride, but rather the corporatized, heavily branded "McPride" that is the reality of modern, gay-for-pay, event planners.
+Not the biblical kind of pride, but rather the corporatised, heavily branded "McPride" that is the reality of modern, gay-for-pay, event planners.

 It should astonish everyone (except trans people, who are used to this kind of thing) that the Trans March receives zero financial support from Pride Toronto Inc. No money, no media support, no logistical support, no water for marchers.
 Nothing.